 Topology Synchronization scripts are an integral part of the Topology Synchronization package, and are stored in the database when the package is installed.
 The topology synchronization process executes the scripts residing in the database without referring to the scripts in the file system, so if you make changes or additions to the scripts in the file system you must upload the Topology Synchronization package again.

 To add, remove, or change a script:

 1. Place the completed or changed script in the following folder:

 '''

-<OMi_HOME>/conf/opr/topology-sync/sync-packages/<Sync Package Name>
+<OMi HOME>/conf/opr/topology-sync/sync-packages/<Sync Package Name>

-To remove a script:

 '''